Latest Updates*

 • Fees are non-refundable regardless of grant or rejection.

 Fee is country-specific.
-Check the country-wise fee table in the sidebar before applying.
+Check the country-wise fee table in Official Links and Resources before applying.

 Step 4 — Receive confirmation email

-Immediately after submission and payment, you receive a confirmation email on the address provided in the application.
+Immediately after submission and payment, you receive a confirmation email at the address provided.
 This confirms the application has been received — it is not the visa.
+After submission, the government may email you separately to re-upload a document or photograph if it does not meet specifications.
+Check inbox including spam for any such request and act on it promptly.

 Step 5 — Track your application status